lupyuen/zig-pinephone-mach/README.md

 (Mach builds on Pinebook Pro in roughly half an hour)

-Mach fails with the same GLFW Error on Pinebook Pro...
+Mach fails with the same GLFW Error on Pinebook Pro even though it supports OpenGL 3.1...

 ```bash
 $ zig build example-rotating-cube -Ddawn-from-source=true